 Flight promotions are one of the

 best ways to make money blogging if you create travel niche content.

 Well… our journey begins somewhere and often it’s with an airline ticket.
-The flight programs offer the same features one finds on big sites like Priceline, Expedia, Kayak, and Skyscanner.
-People coming to your site, reading adventurous content, and having the chance to book right then and there means you’ll earn for each referral sent through the flight programs.
+The airline affiliate programs offer the same features one finds on big sites like Priceline, Expedia, Kayak, and Skyscanner.
+People coming to your site, reading adventurous content, and having the chance to book right then and there means you’ll earn for each referral sent through the flight affiliate programs.

 The Airline Industry: What You Need to Know

 The industry is distributed across nearly 5,000 airlines.
 Of which, 365+ are commercial airlines.
 Big players like Delta, American Airlines, Turkish Airlines, United, and Southwest Airlines dominate the consumer market.
 In 2016, American Airlines transported nearly 200 million people globally!

 With that said… the travel niche and its flight promotions are a tough sell.

 Mainly because people are so accustomed to using airline search portals or booking directly through their favorite airline because of loyalty programs.
 Yet, the travel blogger still has an opportunity by acting much like a travel agent or agency.

 Niching down, sharing unique experiences, and offering suggestions for flights accommodating special needs is one option.
 A focus on flight programs that’ll take people to wellness facilities, group travel, or connecting them to fun adventures opens the opportunity to make money with each referral.